 The launch monitor and technology behind the golf simulator is most often the biggest difference in cost between the low end and high-end golf simulators.
 To add to this with a high quality golf simulator package you are much more likely to find consistently accurate feedback with more built in lasers and cameras compared to budget systems.

-For us a great all round system that comes at a reasonable price is the SkyTrak launch monitor or alternative if you are looking to save money you may opt for the Flightscope Mevo.
+For us a great all round system that comes at a reasonable price is the market leading option from SkyTrak as well as cheaper alternatives from brands such as Flightscope & Rapsodo.

 When you play on a simulator you gain access to a range of golf courses from around the world at the comfort of your own home.
 This is thanks to specialist software for launch monitors.
 However, this often comes at an additional cost, especially if you are looking for more courses and the best courses, graphics and game play possible.
 This is where choosing a budget option such as the Optishot 2 golf in a box shines as you gain access to a range of courses built in.
 Whereas if you are looking to use a system such as the SkyTrak system you will probably want the World Golf Tour package or The Golf Club package which will cost several hundred dollars for the year as an add on.

 Below we do give another option which some golfers opt for which is the projector and screen route.
 However, it is much more commonplace for amateur golfers looking to create a setup on a budget to purchase a golf net and hit the ball into that from a hitting mat.
 In this case instead of projecting the golf ball and golf course onto a screen you will view the shots on your PC/ tablet after hitting the ball into the golf net.
 This is a much more cost effective option and may be better for you if you are low on space or ceiling height.